GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 ## Step 1 - Recognize Authentication Patterns and Use Cases

-The first step for many agencies is identifying use cases, but we have to recognize our authentication patterns and gaps.
+The first step for many agencies is identifying use cases, and also authentication patterns and gaps.
 Through the FIDO2 CoA, five main authentication patterns are identified.

 Figure 4.
 Authentication patterns toward a holistic authenticator strategy
  <img src="{{site.baseurl}}/assets/playbooks/pra-4-patterns.png" align="center" alt="Authentication patterns focus on the authentication events between a user (an employee, contractor, or partner) and data.
 The five primary authentication patterns inlude personal devices, government devices, enterprise single sign on tool, direct authentication through a web portal, and a non-application interface such as a command line.">